Aphids on hibiscus are a frequent problem in the spring and not just hibiscus plants but on many kinds of plants.

 Wash your infested hibiscus plants thoroughly spraying the entire plant and knock the aphids to the ground.

 For the most part, a strong stream of water will drown aphids.
-Even those managing to survive will not be able to make their way back onto your plants again.
+Even those surviving will not be able to make their way back onto your plants again.

 Once you’ve got the problem under control, make a habit of washing your plants down once every couple of weeks to discourage infestation.

-Use Natural Oils and Soaps To Get Rid Of Aphids
+Use Natural Oils and Insecticidal Soap For Pest Control And To Get Rid Of Aphids

 Aphids are quite delicate and easy to kill off with horticultural oil, Neem oil or insecticidal soap solution.